 We know that faithfully teaching our children God’s Word is our highest calling as Christian parents.
 Often we get busy, distracted, overwhelmed, and just plain tired.
 But that doesn’t mean that we have to be defeated in this area of life.
 Instead, we can intentionally take that first little step, then the next, then the next, as we faithfully show our family what it looks like to walk with God.

 What step are you going to take today to improve your family Bible study time?
 Will you make it a matter of prayer?
 Do you need to find a better family devotional?
 Do you need to just set aside those ten minutes and make it happen?

 Author Bio: Anna Joy is a Christian mom and blogger passionate about helping families discover that family Bible study is not only doable, but enjoyable!
-She blogs about Christian parenting and writes family Bible studies at Path Through the Narrow Gate.
+She blogs about creative Bible study and writes Bible studies for families and churches at Path Through the Narrow Gate.